-This cause helps cats and dogs regardless of breed, age, or diagnosis.
-For pet parents with a limited ability to pay for their pet’s care, you may qualify for assistance for care regarding illness or injury across the United States.
+This organization helps cats and dogs regardless of breed, age, or diagnosis.
+Pet “parents” with a limited ability to pay for care may qualify for assistance with vet bills.

-If your pet receives a heart disease diagnosis, this organization wants to help.
-They offer financial aid for your furry friend, resources on what to feed your pet, and options for veterinary cardiology.
+If your pet receives a heart disease diagnosis, The Big Hearts Fund wants to help.
+It offers help with vet bills, resources on what to feed pets with heart issues, and options for veterinary cardiology.

-Consider turning to crowdfunding when needing financial help with vet bills.
+Consider turning to crowdfunding when you need help paying vet bills.
 YouCaring is the leader in free online fundraising because they believe no one should face hardship alone, including your pets.
 You can raise money to pay for your pet’s medical expenses without having to worry about a fee.
 Launch your free fundraiser now.

-For pet parents interested in setting up a payment plan with their vet, CareCap offers assistance.
-Once you and your vet sign up it will create a custom payment plan based on your budget.
-Take notice that there is a one percent management fee each month.
+If you’re interested in setting up a payment plan for vet bills, CareCap can help.
+Once you and your vet sign up, the insurer creates a custom payment plan based on your budget.
+Note: CareCap charges a 1% fee each month.

 5. The Pet Fund

-This nonprofit organization aims to help pet owners pay for non-basic, non-urgent care like chronic conditions, heart disease, and cancer.
+This nonprofit organization aims to help pet owners pay for non-basic, non-urgent care for chronic conditions, heart disease, and cancer.
 If your pet needs such care, you can receive vet bill assistance.

-If you have a pet that was diagnosed with an illness and is likely to respond well to treatment, but do not have the funds available to cover the vet bill, look no further.
-Brown Dog Foundation was created to help pets when their families aren’t able to do so themselves.
+If your pet is diagnosed with an illness and likely to respond well to treatment, but you don’t have the funds available to cover the vet bill, turn to the Brown Dog Foundation.
+It was created to help pets whose families aren’t able to do so themselves.

 This organization wants people to treat all animals with kindness.
-Thus, they provide financial assistance to help people pay veterinary bills nationally.
+It supports that mission by providing financial help to pet owners facing veterinary bills.

-If you are a veteran with a service dog, the United States Department of Veteran Affairs will cover the cost of veterinary care, along with any equipment related to the service that dog provides.
-Veterans Affairs doesn’t cover unrelated costs such as over-the-counter medications, such as flea treatment.
+If you’re a veteran with a service dog, the United States Department of Veterans Affairs will cover the cost of veterinary care, along with any equipment related to the service that dog provides.
+Veterans Affairs doesn’t cover unrelated costs such as over-the-counter medications or flea treatments.

-The primary function of this organization is to help diabetic cats.
-Their programs help to offer financial aid for insulin, find new homes for unwanted cats with diabetes, and start rescue programs to help diabetic cats become adopted.
+This organization offers financial aid for insulin, helps find new homes for unwanted cats with diabetes, and starts local rescue programs to help diabetic cats get adopted.

-For those who are not financially prepared to pay for your dog’s cancer treatment, this nonprofit aims to close that gap.
-Magic Bullet Fund will foot between $600 to $6,000 of the vet bill to loving dog owners in need of assistance.
+For those financially unprepared to pay for their dog’s cancer treatment, this nonprofit aims to close the gap.
+Magic Bullet Fund will foot from $600 to $6,000 of the cost of canine cancer treatment.

 Since 2003, this organization has been working to help neglected, sick, and abused dogs.
 Dog owners can apply to have procedures and treatments covered.
-However, they cannot help pay for vet bills you have already incurred.
+However, the foundation cannot help with vet bills you’ve already incurred.

-Their mission is simple: to provide disabled, injured, and elderly pets with wheelchairs.
-Giving the gift of mobility helps these pets stay active.
+This organization’s mission is simple: to provide disabled, injured, and elderly pets with wheelchairs.
+Its gift of mobility helps these pets stay active.

-This nonprofit organization was born out of the memory of two beloved dogs, Onyx & Breezy.
-Their memory lives on to help other dogs live a happy life by providing funding for spay and neuter programs, rescue animals from kill shelters, cancer research, and much more.
+This nonprofit organization was born out of the memory of two beloved dogs, Onyx and Breezy.
+Their memory lives on, helping other dogs live happy lives through funding for spay and neuter programs, rescuing animals from kill shelters, support for cancer research, and much more.

-In the event of an emergency, this organization offers immediate financial assistance for veterinary care.
-Their grants are usually between $150 to $200 and they usually respond to applications within two business days.
+In the event of an emergency, this organization offers immediate financial assistance for veterinary care, with grants usually between $150 to $200.
+RedRover responds to applications within two business days.